maki3cat/gogymnastics/README.md

 ## Gymnastics of Golang

- maki is accumulating patterns and tricks in Golang I've encountered along the way here ~ my Golang vault ~
+I am accumulating small but not-too-simple patterns and tricks in Golang while implementing RAFT in Go myself (the mkRaft project)~

+Hope you like it, and if you like it I hope I can get a star! :star2: :star:

+I :heart: Golang and I hope after this project I can start my RustGymnastics soon (:

 <img src="pic/gymnastics-1.jpg" alt="My Image" align="right" width="350">